PSALM 8 TALK

 THE STORY OF THE FIRST ADAM

-No we know God made us beautifully but he did do one thing that makes us really different and that is he made us before the fall able to choose if we will obey him or not.
+No, we know God made us beautifully but he did do one thing that makes us really different and that is he made us before the fall able to choose if we will obey him or not.
 This is the point of God giving this first Adam the little test of eating the fruit of one tree.
-We read of this test in Genesis 2 : 15 – 17,
+Which we read of in Genesis 2: 15 – 17,

 THE STORY OF THE SECOND ADAM